Mercedes-AMG GT (2025) review: Aston’s headache

 Mercedes-AMG GT: verdict

 Thankfully, Mercedes-AMG has put our worries to rest: it’s latest AMG GT is a good car and thus a big relief.
-The new AMG GT oozes confidence from every aluminium and carbon fibre pore because its reassuringly wide comfort zone is not tailored for Hamilton & Russell but for you & me.
+The new AMG GT oozes confidence from every aluminium and carbon fibre pore because its reassuringly wide comfort zone is not tailored for Russell and Antonelli but rather the every day driver, like us, instead,

 Specs